vestrel00/contacts-android/CONTRIBUTING.md

 ## Setup

-To open, build, and run this project, you will need to use [Android Studio Dolphin | 2021.3.1 Patch 1][android-studio] and later versions.
+To open, build, and run this project, you will need to use [Android Studio Flamingo | 2022.2.1 Patch 2][android-studio] and later versions.

 If you run into any build issues, open up Android Studio preferences and make sure the following is set correctly...

 - Build, Execution, Deployment -> Build Tools -> Gradle
    - Use Gradle from: 'gradlew-wrapper.properties' file
-   - Gradle JDK: Embedded JDK version 11.x.x
+   - Gradle JDK: Embedded JDK version 17.x.x
 - Language & Frameworks -> Kotlin
-   - Current Kotlin plugin version: 211-1.6.10-release-923-AS7442.40
+   - Current Kotlin plugin version: 222-1.8.20-release-AS3739.54

 Restart Android Studio, clean, build, and invalidate caches & restart.